jdrz/Azure_SOC_Honeynet/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+For this project, I constructed a mini honeynet within the Azure platform and collected log data from diverse sources, all of which were fed into a Log Analytics workspace.
+Microsoft Sentinel was utilized to process this data, enabling the creation of attack maps, alert triggers, and incident records.
+To gauge security levels, I conducted measurements in the vulnerable environment for a 24-hour period.
+Subsequently, security controls were implemented to fortify the environment, after which another 24-hour metric assessment was carried out.
+The outcomes of these measurements are presented below The metrics we will show are:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)